Refer: OWasp A03:2021

 Burp Suite Proxy

-Using Burp Proxy intercept POST /labs/i0x02.php
+Using Burp Proxy intercept POST /labs/i0x02.php request that contains login payload username=jeremy&password=jeremy.

 Copy and paste the entire body to .txt file, we will use SQLMAP to identify injectable input area.